Managing Stress from Cancer

 The ways people deal with emotions are often referred to as coping mechanisms.
 Every person uses different ways to manage stress from cancer, depression, worry, or other negative emotions.
 Your cancer diagnosis and treatment may have led you to realize your coping mechanisms weren’t working very well.
 Or you may have found your original coping style helped you manage quite well.

-Typically, people approach problems in one of two ways: actively working on them, or avoiding them.
+Typically, people approach problems in 1 of 2 ways: actively working on them or avoiding them.
 In general, active coping works better and is healthier.

 It’s tempting to want to avoid talking about addressing problems.
 Yet not talking about a problem will not make it go away.
 In general, it’s much better to actively address the problem.
 Here’s the difference: